Hearts' Boyce out long term with cruciate damage

 Last updated on .From the section Hearts

-Hearts striker Liam Boyce will be out long term after suffering a cruciate ligament injury in Sunday's Scottish Premiership win over St Johnstone.
+Hearts striker Liam Boyce will be out for "a number of months" after rupturing his cruciate ligament in Sunday's league win over St Johnstone.

 The Northern Ireland international was taken off on a stretcher in the first half and boss Robbie Neilson hopes he can return before the season ends.

-Centre-back Kye Rowles will miss "six to eight weeks" after breaking a bone in his foot during the same match.
+Centre-back Kye Rowles will miss six to eight weeks after breaking a bone in his foot during the same match.

 Neilson is now actively seeking new signings before Thursday's deadline.